dqian3/autobahn-artifact/README.md

     'duration': 20,
 }`

 They specify the number of primaries (nodes) and workers per primary (workers) to deploy, the input rate (tx/s) at which the clients submits transactions to the system (rate), the size of each transaction in bytes (tx_size), the number of faulty nodes ('faults), and the duration of the benchmark in seconds (duration).
 The minimum transaction size is 9 bytes, this ensure that the transactions of a client are all different.
 The benchmarking script will deploy as many clients as workers and divide the input rate equally amongst each client.
 For instance, if you configure the testbed with 4 nodes, 1 worker per node, and an input rate of 1,000 tx/s (as in the example above), the scripts will deploy 4 clients each submitting transactions to one node at a rate of 250 tx/s.
 When the parameters faults is set to f > 0, the last f nodes and clients are not booted; the system will thus run with n-f nodes (and n-f clients).

+### Autobahn Parameters
-The nodes parameters determine the configuration for the primaries and workers:
+The nodes parameters differ between each system.
+We first show the node parameters for Autobahn.

 `node_params = {
     'header_size': 1_000,